 3.I will fetch my knowledge from afar, and to my Maker will I ascribe righteousness.

-4.For, truly, my words will not be a lie.
-Perfect and great knowledge is with me.
+4.Yea, truly, my words will not be a lie.
+One who has perfect knowledge is with you.

-5.Behold, God is mighty, and He does not despise us.
+5.Behold, God is mighty, and He does not despise any.
 He is mighty in power and understanding.

 7.He does not withdraw His eyes from a righteous man, but He sets them on a throne with kings forever, and they are exalted.

-8.If they are bound in chains, taken in cords of affliction,~
+8.But if they are bound with chains, taken in cords of affliction,

 9.then He declares to them their work and their transgressions, that they have behaved themselves proudly.

-10.Then He opens their ears to correction and says that they must repent of their iniquity.
+10.Then He opens their ear to correction and says that they must repent of iniquity.

-11.If they obey and serve Him, they will spend their days in prosperity, and their years with pleasant things.
+11.If they obey and serve Him, they will end their days in prosperity, and their years with pleasant things.

-12.But if they do not obey, they will perish by the sword and die without knowledge.
+12.But if they do not obey, they will perish by the sword; yea, they will die as though without knowledge.

-13.The profane in heart store up anger; they do not cry for help when He binds them.
+13.The profane in heart store up wrath; they do not cry for help when He binds them.

 15.He rescues the afflicted man by his affliction and opens their ears by the distress.

-16.He certainly would have drawn you out of the jaws of distress into a broad place where there was no distress; instead, the comfort of your table filled with fatness.
+16.He certainly would have drawn you out of the jaws of distress instead, into a broad place where there was no distress, and the comfort of your table he would have filled with fatness,

-18.But as for your wrath, beware lest it draw you into irreverence!
-Then, a great ransom would not avail for you.
+18.because of wrath, lest he entice you into mockery.
+Then, a great ransom would not avail you.

-19.Has your plea not to be in distress set your life in order, or have all the forces of power?
+19.Has your plea to not be in distress set your life in order, or have any powerful forces?

 20.Stop panting after the night in which people vanish from their place.

 21.Watch yourself!
-Do not turn to iniquity, for this you have chosen more than affliction.
+Do not turn to iniquity, for this you have chosen rather than affliction.

-22.Behold, God is highly exalted in His power.
+¶22.
+“Behold, God is exalted by His power.
 Who is a teacher like Him?

 23.Who can assign His way to Him?
-Or who can say to Him, ‘You have done wrong!’
+Or who can say, ‘You have done wrong!’

-24.Remember to extol His work, of which men have sung.
+24.Remember that you magnify His work, of which men have sung!

 25.All men have seen it; man observes it from afar.

-26.Behold, God is exalted, and I do not know the number of His years.
+26.Behold, God is exalted, and we do not know the number of His years.
 Yea, that is unsearchable.

-27.For He draws up the drops of water; they distill rain from His mist.
+27.For He draws up drops of water; they distill rain for His mist,

-28.They pour down from clouds; they drop upon man in abundance.
+28.which clouds pour down; they drip down upon man in abundance.

-29.Yea, He understands the spreadings of the clouds, the thunderings of His pavilion.
+29.Yea, who understands the spreadings of the clouds, the thunderings of His pavilion?

-30.Behold, He spreads His light over it, but the roots of the sea He conceals.
+30.Behold, He spreads His light over it, though the roots of the sea He conceals.

-31.But by them, He judges the nations; He gives food in abundance.
+31.For by them, He judges nations; He gives food in abundance.

-33.Its roar declares Him, even to cattle, that He has arisen.
+33.Its noise declares Him, even to cattle, that He has arisen.

 Job 37